Voices from the Middle

 Sarah Brown Wessling

 This column presents the voices of new teachers, sharing their insights in their first years of teaching.
-In this issue, early-career teachers encounter passages from classic texts to discuss their relevance with current middle level readers.
+In this issue, the teachers compare their personal teaching truths with “classic’’ teacher personas.

 Karla V. Kingsley, Margo Collier, Rebecca Sánchez, Yen Pham, and Alissa Sanchez